Petrakous/Showcase/README.md

 # HACKS

 Hacks is a folder which includes some tools that hackers use to gain illegal access to data from (a computer network, system, etc.).
-Obviously i have never used any of these tools illegaly neither have the intension to.
-However i made these programs for educational purposes only.
+Obviously i have never used any of these tools illegaly, neither have the intension to.
+I made these programs for educational purposes only.

 **1. BotNet**